- 3 Minutes to read

 Accessing a Share on Windows

-You can also connect directly to a computer if you know the full name of the device.
-Just type // (the name of a machine that has configured shares) into Windows Explorer or File Explorer’s location bar and press Enter.
+You can connect directly to a computer using its full DDNS name that you have created.
+Just type \\FULL-DDNS-ADDRESS (the name of a machine that has configured shares) into Windows Explorer or File Explorer’s location bar and press Enter.

-Alternatively, right-click somewhere on your Desktop and select New > Shortcut.
+Alternatively, to only reach a specific share, right-click somewhere on your Desktop and select New -> Shortcut.